bbauska/W3Cx-3of5/README.md

 <h4>Example #3: how to display a percentage of buffering when using a slow connection</h4>

-See the [example online](https://jsbin.com/xororol/3/edit?html,output) here too.
+See the <a href="https://jsbin.com/xororol/3/edit?html,output">example online</a> here too.

 <!------------------------------------------------------------------------------------------------>
 <!-------------------------------------- 84.  ---------------------------------------->